Distance From Vancouver (South End of Lions

 huge "downhill travel prohibited" sign.
 There are no cops waiting to

 ambush downhill travelers, and some people did take advantage of that.
-I

-was told by the Grouse Mountain staff that the money are needed to
+We were told by the Grouse Mountain staff that the money are needed to

 maintain the trail.
 But get this: there is NO note regarding the prohibition of the downhill

 travel posted at the bottom of the trail.
 So, once you get to the top,